ToolJet/ToolJet/docs/docs/how-to/use-s3-presigned-url-to-upload-docs.md

 ## Get the Objects Inside the Bucket

 - To fetch the data inside a bucket, select the bucket from the buckets table, go to the query manager and choose the *getObjects* query.
-Choose the relevant data source in the **Data Source** section and for the **Operation** parameter, choose `List objects in a bucket` options from the dropdown.
-Replace the **Bucket** parameter with the following code: `{{components.table2.selectedRow.Name}}` and click on the **Run** to list all the files from the selected bucket on the table.
+Choose the relevant data source in the **Data Source** section, and for the **Operation** parameter, choose `List objects in a bucket` option from the dropdown.
+Replace the **Bucket** parameter with, `{{components.table2.selectedRow.Name}}` and click on the **Run** to list all the files from the selected bucket on the table.